Our Love of Birds

 When do I need to get in touch?

-Birds utilise a variety of habitats to forage and structures, including man-made structures, to roost and breed.
+Birds utilise a variety of habitats to forage and structures, including those which are man-made, to roost and breed.
 The potential of a site to support birds is related to these features.

-In order to prevent delays to your projects schedule, it is important to identify the need for bird surveys as early as possible due to the nature of bird ecology, biology, and best-practice guidelines from Natural England.
-The When Can i Do My Survey provides more details on timings
+In order to prevent delays to your projects schedule, it is important to identify the need for bird surveys as early as possible due to the nature of bird ecology, biology and best practice guidelines from Natural England.
+More detailed guidance on when different survey types can be carried can be found on the When Can I Do My Survey? page.

 How can EcoNorth help me?